joerg/LabViewGitEnv/README.md

 ## 3. Update LabViewGitEnv

-To update, you just have to open a GIT Bash, go to the folder you installed it to ( /usr/local for system wide installs, ~ for per user installs ) and issue the following commands
+Open a GIT Bash, go to the folder you installed it to ( /usr/local for system wide installs, ~ for per user installs, or /c/repos/other/LabViewGitEnv for Quick Start installs), and issue the following commands:

 	git stash save "local changes"
 	git checkout windows